arp122/Eckovation-UI/README.md

 # Eckovation-UI
-App to implement UI presented by the company.
+App to implement UI by the company Eckovation for internship.